Christianization of Goa: Conversion to Christianity

 The first converts to Christianity in Goa were native Goan women who married Portuguese men that arrived with Afonso de Albuquerque during the Portuguese conquest of Goa in 1510.

 During the mid-16th century, the city of Goa, was the center of Christianization in the East.
 Christianization in Goa was largely limited to the four concelhos (districts) of Bardez, Mormugao, Salcette, and Tiswadi.
-Furthermore, evangelisation activities were divided in 1555 by the Portuguese viceroy of Goa, Pedro Mascarenhas.
+Furthermore, evangelization activities were divided in 1555 by the Portuguese viceroy of Goa, Pedro Mascarenhas.
 He allotted Bardez to the Franciscans, Tiswadi to the Dominicans, and Salcette, together with fifteen southeastern villages of Tiswadi, including Chorão and Divar, to the Jesuits.
 The city of Old Goa was shared among all, since all the religious orders had their headquarters there.
 Prior to that, the Franciscans alone christianized Goa till 1542.
 Other less active orders that maintained a presence in Goa were the Augustines, Carmelites, and Theatines.

 The first mass conversions took place among the Brahmins of Divar, and the Kshatriyas of Carambolim.
 In Bardez, Mangappa Shenoy of Pilerne converted to Christianity in 1555, adopting the name Pero Ribeiro and thus becoming the first native Christian male convert of Bardez.
 His conversion was followed by that of his brother Panduranga and his uncle Balkrishna Shenoy, who is the direct patrilineal ancestor of Goan historian José Gerson da Cunha.
-In Salcette, Raia was the first village to have been Christianised, when its populace converted en masse to Christianity in 1560.
+In Salcette, Raia was the first village to have been Christianized, when its populace converted en masse to Christianity in 1560.

 In 1534, Goa was made a diocese and in 1557 an archdiocese.
 The Archbishop of Goa was the most important ecclesiastic of the East, and was from 1572 called the "Primate of the East".
-The Portuguese rulers implemented state policies encouraging and even rewarding conversions among Hindu subjects, it would be false to ascribe the large number of conversions to force.
-The rapid rise of converts in Goa was mostly the result of Portuguese economic and political control over the Hindus, who were vassals of the Portuguese crown.
+The Portuguese rulers implemented state policies encouraging and even rewarding conversions among Hindu subjects.
+Conversion was aided by the Portuguese economic and political control over the Hindus, who were vassals of the Portuguese crown.